 Compensation Committee.
-Our Compensation Committee consists of Mr. Holmer, Ms. Jacques (appointed a member of the committee effective March 6, 2020) and Mr. Catlin, and Mr. Holmer is the Chairman of the Compensation Committee.
-Mr. Panayiotopoulos served on the Compensation Committee until March 6, 2020.
-Our Compensation Committee met six times in 2019.
-Our Board has determined that the three directors currently serving on our Compensation Committee are independent under the listing standards, are "non-employee directors" as defined in Rule 16b-3 promulgated under the Exchange Act and are "outside directors" as that term is defined in Section 162(m) of the Internal Revenue Code of 1986, as amended.
-Mr. Panayiotopoulos, during his period of service as a member of the Compensation Committee in 2019, was also determined by our Board to be independent under the listing standards, a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and an "outside director" as that term is defined in Section 162(m) of the Internal Revenue Code of 1986, as amended.
+Our Compensation Committee currently consists of Mr. Catlin, Dr. Altmeyer, and Dr. Jenkins.
+Mr. Jenkins is the Chair of the Compensation Committee.
+Our Compensation Committee met six times in 2022.
+Our Board has determined that the directors currently serving on our Compensation Committee are independent under the Nasdaq Listing Rules, are "non-employee directors" as defined in Rule 16b-3 promulgated under the Exchange Act and are "outside directors" as that term is defined in Section 162(m) of the Internal Revenue Code of 1986, as amended.